xiaochuany/blog/docs/posts/2026-02-03-design-irb.md

 - passing around many dataframes from functions to functions can be painful
 - having to create many intermediate dataframes in memory can feel repetitive and ressource consuming
-- hard to structure it easily so as to see what's tested at a glance
+- hard to see what are being tested at a glance

 ## Moving from functions to building a report object